Oscar Leong, President

 Raised in Portland, Ashleigh is a Lincoln High School graduate.
 She received her bachelor’s degree in history from Northwestern University.
 Ashleigh brings more than fifteen years of experience in management and resource development for educational and social change organizations, both locally and internationally.
 Ashleigh started her career in Cape Town, South Africa in 2000 as Project Manager of the Amy Biehl Foundation Trust.
 Overseeing a staff of 90 employees, Ashleigh led the Trust’s efforts to expand their programs to two additional cities in South Africa.
 Transitioning to the role of Managing Director and Trustee of the organization, Ashleigh was instrumental in stabilizing the Trust after the passing of one of its founders.
 Ashleigh then focused her efforts in the area of development as a consultant for the Treatment Action Campaign, South Africa’s largest HIV/AIDS advocacy organization, where she established their first Development Department.
 Ashleigh moved back to Portland in 2007.
 After serving as a grant writing consultant for multiple local organizations, Ashleigh found a home at De La Salle North Catholic High School.
-Starting in 2014, Ashleigh served as Manager of Foundation Relations at the school, where she was successful in growing the school’s grant portfolio by 49% and proved an integral member of the school community.
-She was hired as Director of Development in July of 2016 and promoted to Vice President of Advancement in July of 2017.
+Starting in 2014, Ashleigh served as Manager of Foundation Relations at the school, and quickly proved an integral member of the school community.
+She was promoted to Director of Development in July of 2016 and then again to Vice President of Advancement in July of 2017.